Clubs and Organizations in the College of Arts, Humanities and Social Sciences

-The purpose of this, the Tau Zeta Cast of Alpha Psi Omega is to stimulate interest in theatre activities at St. Mary’s University, San Antonio, Texas, and to secure for the university all the advantages and mutual helpfulness provided by a large national honor society.
+The purpose of Tau Zeta Cast of Alpha Psi Omega is to stimulate interest in theatre activities at St. Mary’s University and to secure for the University all the advantages and mutual helpfulness provided by a large national honor society.

 Membership is open to all undergraduate students who have completed at least two Drama courses, participated in two consecutive theatre productions or more, and maintained a 3.0 GPA.
 Further eligibility is determined upon a “point system” in which points are assigned to tasks done in theatre production.

 The St. Mary’s University chapter is called Alpha Pi.
 Joining our local chapter is a great opportunity to get to know your professional peers and to support the community.
-Most Alpha Pi chapter activities are open to all students in the Department of Counseling and Human Services, but to join Chi Sigma Iota, you must have completed at least one full time semester of a CACREP or CORE accredited program (at St. Mary’s University, the Clinical Mental Health Counseling and Counselor Education and Supervision programs qualify), maintain a grade point average of 3.5 or better, and receive a letter of invitation to membership indicating that you meet the high standards of Chi Sigma Iota.
+Most Alpha Pi chapter activities are open to all students in the Counseling programs, but to join Chi Sigma Iota, you must have completed at least one full-time semester of a CACREP or CORE accredited program (at St. Mary’s University, the Clinical Mental Health Counseling and Counselor Education and Supervision programs qualify), maintain a GPA of 3.5 or better, and receive a letter of invitation to membership indicating that you meet the high standards of Chi Sigma Iota.
 If you are interested in joining Chi Sigma Iota or participating in Chi Sigma Iota events, please contact Melanie Harper, Ph.D., Alpha Pi Chapter Faculty Advisor, at mharper@stmarytx.edu or 210-438-6400.
 More information about Chi Sigma Iota is available online at www.csi-net.org.

 The Alpha Pi chapter uses profits from its snack and cold drink vending machine in the department kitchen for conference scholarships, service projects, and Chi Sigma Iota activities, such as initiations and socials.